Archdeacon of Chichester

 moved to Chichester, in about 1075, by decree of the Synod of London.

-Currently, Luke Irvine-Capel is the Archdeacon (since May 2019).
+The current archdeacon is Tom Carpenter, since September 2025.

 History

 After the Norman Conquest a uniform system of territorial archdeaconries was created to try to ensure that no settlement was more than a day's ride from the bishop's seat.
 In 1070 the Council of Windsor decreed that bishops should appoint archdeacons to their churches.
 The archdeacon acted as the bishop's deputy and representative and had the job of supervising parish churches in the diocese.

 Saint Richard, Bishop of Chichester in the 13th century, produced a body of statutes which included the duties of his archdeacons: "They were to administer justice for their proper fees, not demanding more for the expedition or delay of business.
 They were to visit the churches regularly to see the services were duly celebrated, the vessels and vestments in proper order, the canon of mass correctly followed and distinctly read."